Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Stochastic Approximation and Convergence Analysis

-where \((\theta,\phi)\) parametrize the policy networks \(\pi_\theta\) and \(C_\phi\).
-In practice (Section~\ref{sec:discrete_algo}), the continuous-time Merton objective is discretized with a time-step \(\Delta t = T/N\) and approximated by a mini-batch or single-path sampling scheme, thus yielding gradient estimates $\hat{g}_k(\theta,\phi)$.
-Strictly speaking, when \(\Delta t>0\) is finite, a small residual discretization bias may remain.
-However, as \(\Delta t \to 0\), this bias diminishes, and under a well-designed mini-batch sampling, \(\hat{g}_k\) is regarded as an unbiased (or nearly unbiased) estimator of \(\nabla J\).
+We begin with the baseline problem of maximizing $J(\theta,\phi)$ in \eqref{eq:objective_NN}, where $(\theta,\phi)$ parametrize the policy networks $\pi_{\theta}$ and $C_{\phi}$.
+In practice, as discussed in Section~\ref{sec:discrete_algo}, the continuous-time Merton objective is discretized by a time-step $\Delta t=T/N$ and approximated by a mini-batch or single-path sampling scheme, thus yielding gradient estimates $\hat{g}_{k}(\theta,\phi)$.
+Strictly speaking, when $\Delta t>0$ is finite, a small residual discretization bias may remain.
+However, as $\Delta t\,\rightarrow\,0$, this bias diminishes, and under a well-designed mini-batch sampling, $\hat{g}_{k}$ is regarded as an unbiased (or nearly unbiased) estimator of $\nabla J$.

-\paragraph{Key Assumptions (cf.\ \citealp{kushner2003stochastic,borkar2008stochastic}):} \begin{enumerate} \item[\textbf{(A1)}] \textbf{(Lipschitz Gradients)} The mapping \(\nabla J(\theta,\phi)\) is globally Lipschitz on a compact domain \(\Theta\times\Phi\).
-That is, there exists some constant \(L_J>0\) such that
+\paragraph{Key Assumptions (cf. \citealp{kushner2003stochastic,borkar2008stochastic})} \begin{enumerate} \item[\textbf{(A1)}] \textbf{(Lipschitz Gradients)} The mapping $\nabla J(\theta,\phi)$ is globally Lipschitz on a compact domain $\Theta\times\Phi$.
+That is, there exists some constant $L_{J}>0$ such that